phbradley/TCRdock/README.md

 TCR, peptide, and MHC information.
 * Parse a TCR:peptide-MHC ternary PDB structure and define V/J/CDR3, MHC allele, TCR and MHC coordinate frames, and TCR:pMHC docking geometry
-* Calculate distances between docking geometries ('docking RMSDs') for use in clustering/docking analysis and model evaluation
+* Calculate distances between docking geometries ('docking RMSDs') for use in clustering/docking analysis and model evaluation.

+This functionality is made available in a Python package (`tcrdock`) and through wrapper scripts as described in the examples below.
+The `tcrdock` package includes a subset of the
+TCRdist library as a submodule (`tcrdock/tcrdist`) for use during the AlphaFold setup process.
+See the

 # Examples